A new new coproduct on quantum loop algebras: Modules and tensor products

-A rational loop weight $\bpsi$ is called \emph{regular$^{\neq 0}$} if $\textbf{ord }\bpsi = \b0$, i.e. if each constituent rational function $\psi_i(z)$ is regular and non-zero at $z = 0$ (beside being regular and non-zero at $z = \infty$, as all loop weights are).
-The following result generalizes a well-known phenomenon pertaining to simple modules of quantum affine algebras.
+i.e. each constituent rational function $\psi_i(z)$ is regular and non-zero at $z = 0$ (beside being regular and non-zero at $z = \infty$, as all loop weights are).
+The following result generalizes a well-known feature of simple modules of quantum affine algebras.

 \begin{proposition} If $\bpsi$ is regular$^{\neq 0}$, then the action $\CA^{\geq \bp}\curvearrowright L^{\bp}(\bpsi)$ extends to

 As we will show in the proof below, the module $L^{\bp}(\bpsi)$ does not depend on $\bp$.